Advanced Explanation of Benefits (implementation of this provision has been delayed)

 How Does An Advanced EOB Work?

-To meet the Advanced EOB requirements under the No Surprises Act, the health plan must submit a document to the patient containing the following information:
+To meet the Advanced EOB requirements under the No Surprises Act, the health plan must furnish a document to the patient that contains the following information:

 - Whether the provider or facility is in-network or OON